Halton Hills Hydro is owned by Halton Hills Community Energy Corporation which is wholly owned by the Town of Halton Hills.

 Mick O’Sullivan – Chair

-A Halton Hills resident for more than 20 years, and with a diversity of executive roles, Mick is well positioned to contribute to the community through supporting HHH.
+A Halton Hills resident for more than 20 years, and with a diversity of executive roles, Mick is well positioned to contribute to the community through supporting Halton Hills Hydro.

 Ralph Van Haeren – Vice Chair

 Ralph Van Haeren is a retired electrical engineer, and a 25 year resident in Halton Hills.
 Ralph began his career with Ontario Hydro in 1981, having worked some 20 years in Research, Field Operations, and Asset Management.
 In 2000, he left Hydro One and joined the Electrical Safety Authority where he oversaw the Electrical Inspectors.
-Ralph retired in 2012.
+Ralph retired in 2012, with the aim of travelling the world, adventure style with his wife.
+Ralph is an avid wine and beer maker, cyclist, woodworker, and he’s pretty good in the kitchen.

 Norm Elliott is a lifelong resident of Acton, who recently retired as an insurance broker after 40 plus years in the property and casualty insurance field in Acton, Georgetown and GTA area.
-Norm served as a local councillor representing Halton Hills Ward One Acton ratepayers from 1985 to 2000.
+Norm served as a local councillor representing Halton Hills Ward One Acton constituents from 1985 to 2000.
 He was a member of the Halton Hills Library Board for 24 years, a long-time member of the Friends of the Library, and continues as an active participant in the library as a volunteer in the library’s educational astronomy program.
+Norm joined the Board of Directors for Halton Hills Hydro in 2017 and continues to be involved in the community.